 Note: The Height ft and in boxes will adjust the values entered to convert them to feet and inches.
 If students are measured in inches, and the total inches are input into the in field, the form will convert the number of inches to feet and inches.
 For example, a value of 68 typed into the in field will be converted to 5 ft and 08 in after the information is entered.

 Some of the physical fitness records may be highlighted in a different color.
 Typically this occurs for students that have prior year physical fitness records since these records include the Pass/Not Pass statuses.
 The Legend at the top of the screen can be used to determine why these records are highlighted.
-In the below example, Tony Rafael has a blue highlight around the Upper Body and Flexibility tests.
+In the below example, Tony Rafael has a blue highlight around the Upper Body, Flexibility, Curl-ups and Trunk Lifts tests.
 The blue indicates that during a prior testing administration Tony passed these tests, so to complete his Physical Fitness High School requirements he only needs to pass the Body Composition and Aerobic Capacity sections of the test in the current testing administration.
 Alexandra Rivera has a yellow highlight around her entire physical fitness record since a physical fitness waiver is pending approval.

 Switching to a prior year testing administration will change the screen to Read mode and display the scores for that testing administration.
 The green highlighted scores are the ones that are flagged as "Pass" for that administration.